Learning these shooting positions will help ensure you can cleanly and ethically harvest game under a wide variety of circumstances.

 Sitting Shooting Position

-The sitting position takes a little more time to achieve than the kneeling position, but is very stable.
+The sitting position takes a little more time to achieve than the kneeling firing position, but is even more stable.
 Though the hunter’s line of sight is usually slightly lower when compared to the kneeling position, it is still typically high enough to see over most objects obscuring the target.
 This is usually the best shooting position to assume when the hunter has ample time to prepare for the shot, but the circumstances are not suitable for using the prone shooting position.
 The big advantage that sitting has over kneeling is that both elbows are supported instead of just one when kneeling.

 There are several variants of the sitting position, but here I’ll discuss probably the most common: cross legged.
 My friend Matt does a pretty good job demonstrating the sitting shooting position in the photograph below.
 He is sitting up high enough to see over the grass to his target, his elbows are properly braced against his legs, and the stock of his rifle is tucked tightly into his shoulder.